frees-io/freestyle/docs/src/main/tut/docs/README.md

 ## Algebras

-Freestyle main feature is the definition of `Free` algebras without boilerplate that support both sequential and parallel style computations.
+Freestyle core feature is the definition of `Free` boilerplate-free algebras that support both sequential and parallel style computations and all the implicit machinery required to turn them into modular programs.

 In the example below we will define two algebras with intermixed sequential and parallel computations.